|Estimated completion time: 35 minutes.|

 Maintaining Financial Aid

-To maintain your financial aid throughout your college, you need to make sure you meet the eligibility requirements for each year you are in school, not just the year of your initial application.
+To maintain your financial aid throughout your college career, you need to make sure you meet the eligibility requirements for each year you are in school, not just the year of your initial application.
 The basic requirements include being a US citizen or eligible noncitizen, having a valid Social Security number, and registering for selective service if required.
 Undocumented residents may receive financial aid as well and should check with their school’s financial aid office.

 You also must make satisfactory academic progress, including meeting a minimum grade-point average, taking and completing a minimum number of classes, and making progress toward graduation or a certificate.
 Your school will have a policy for satisfactory academic progress, which you can get from the financial aid office.